davidazulay9573/notes/README.md

 # Notes App

-A simple Notes application built with an Android client and a server.
+A Notes application built with an Android client and a server.A Notes application with an Android client and server that supports offline functionality.
+Users can create, update, and delete notes even without internet access, with automatic synchronization to the server when connectivity is restored.

 ## Project Structure